ikuhamada/state-doc/Examples/index.rst

 In this section how to run the STATE examples is described.

-See below for the example used in the Computational Materials Densing (CMD) workshop
+See below for the examples used in the Computational Materials Densing (CMD) workshop

 .. toctree::
    :maxdepth: 1